 In coexisting diabetes mellitus and Addison disease, the hydrocortisone dose usually should not be > 30 mg/day; otherwise, insulin requirements are increased.

-Therapy should be instituted immediately upon suspicion.
-(Caution: In adrenal crisis, a delay in instituting corticosteroid therapy, particularly if there is hypoglycemia and hypotension, may be fatal.)
+Therapy should be instituted immediately upon suspicion of adrenal crisis.
+(CAUTION: In adrenal crisis, a delay in instituting corticosteroid therapy, particularly if there is hypoglycemia and hypotension, may be fatal.)
 If the patient is acutely ill, confirmation by an ACTH stimulation test should be postponed until the patient has recovered.

-Hydrocortisone 100 mg is injected IV over 30 sec and repeated q 6 to 8 h for the first 24 h.
-Immediate intravascular volume expansion is done by giving 1 L of a 5% dextrose in 0.9% saline solution over 1 to 2 h.
+Hydrocortisone 100 mg is injected IV over 30 seconds and repeated every 6 to 8 hours for the first 24 hours.
+Immediate intravascular volume expansion is done by giving 1 L of a 5% dextrose in 0.9% saline solution over 1 to 2 hours.
 Additional 0.9% saline is given IV until hypotension, dehydration, and hyponatremia have been corrected.
 Serum potassium may fall during rehydration, requiring replacement.
 Mineralocorticoids are not required when high-dose hydrocortisone is given.
-When illness is less acute, hydrocortisone 50 or 100 mg IM q 6 h can be given.
-Restoration of BP and general improvement should occur within 1 h after the initial dose of hydrocortisone.
+Subsequently, hydrocortisone 50 or 100 mg IM every 6 hours can be given.
+As an alternative, some centers use a hydrocortisone infusion, giving 1 to 2 mg hydrocortisone per hour with measurement of serum cortisol.
+Restoration of blood pressure and general improvement should occur within 1 hour after the initial dose of hydrocortisone.
 Inotropic agents may be needed until the effects of hydrocortisone are achieved.

 For patients with some residual adrenal function who develop adrenal crisis when under stress, hydrocortisone treatment is the same, but fluid requirements may be much lower.

 Fever > 40.6° C occasionally accompanies the rehydration process.
-Except in the presence of falling BP, antipyretics (eg, aspirin 650 mg) may be given po with caution.
+Except in the presence of falling blood pressure, antipyretics (eg, aspirin 650 mg) may be given orally with caution.
 Complications of corticosteroid therapy may include psychotic reactions.
-If psychotic reactions occur after the first 12 h of therapy, the hydrocortisone dose should be reduced to the lowest level consistent with maintaining BP and good cardiovascular function.
+If psychotic reactions occur, then the hydrocortisone dose can be reduced to the lowest level consistent with maintaining blood pressure and good cardiovascular function.
 Antipsychotics may be temporarily required, but use should not be prolonged.

 Addison disease is primary adrenal insufficiency.